cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 The package `spec` file contains a section which lists other packages the current package depends on.
 These dependencies are compile time dependencies, as opposed to the job dependencies which are runtime dependencies.

-When the [director][director] plans the compilation of a package during a deployment, it first makes sure all dependencies are compiled before it proceeds to compile the current package, and prior to commencing the compilation all dependent packages are installed on the compilation VM.
+When the [director](#bosh-director) plans the compilation of a package during a deployment, it first makes sure all dependencies are compiled before it proceeds to compile the current package, and prior to commencing the compilation all dependent packages are installed on the compilation VM.

 ## Sources ##

 The `src` directory contains the source code for the packages.

-If you are using a source code repository to manage your release, you should avoid storing large objects in it (like source code tar-balls in the `src` directory), and instead use the [blobs][blobs] described below.
+If you are using a source code repository to manage your release, you should avoid storing large objects in it (like source code tar-balls in the `src` directory), and instead use the [blobs](#blobs) described below.

 ## Blobs ##